Samsung/TizenRT/docs/HowToConfirmNetworkPorting.md

 - [TCP and UDP Performance](#tcp-and-udp-performance)

 ## Wi-Fi Manager Test
-For ease of use and performance evaluation of the Wi-Fi Manager APIs, Wi-Fi Manager supports sample application, called **wm_test**, Please refer to [How To Add TASH](HowToAddTASHCMD.md), to newly install TASH command.
+For ease of use and performance evaluation of the Wi-Fi Manager APIs, Wi-Fi Manager supports sample application, called **wm_test**.
+Please refer to [How To Add TASH](HowToAddTASHCMD.md), to newly install TASH command.

 The list of services provided by **wm_test** is as follows:
-- start and stop of Wi-Fi Manager
+- starting and stopping of Wi-Fi Manager
 - joining and leaving the network
 - running SoftAP
 - scanning
-- getting connection information.
+- getting connection information

-### How to Enable/Disable **wm_test**
+### How to Enable **wm_test**
 To enable/disable Wi-Fi Manager sample application, do the following:
-1. Execute the dbuild.sh script with the menuconfig option
+1. Execute the dbuild.sh script with the menuconfig option.
 	```
 	cd $TIZENRT_BASEDIR
 	cd os
 	./dbuild.sh menuconfig (or make menuconfig)
 	```
-2. Select Application Configuration -> Examples -> Wi-Fi Manager Sample
+2. Select Application Configuration -> Examples -> Wi-Fi Manager Sample.

 ### How to Use **wm_test**
 1. Please type wm_test as below to obtain how to use it,